 Do you feel in tune with your hunger cues?
 Before you can consider how to become an intuitive eater, you must tune in to your hunger cues or lack of hunger cues and learn how hunger manifests for you.

-The second principle of intuitive eating is honor your hunger.
+The second principle of intuitive eating is to honor your hunger.
 This is the second out of the 10 principles of intuitive eating.

 As the authors of Intuitive Eating state in the introduction of this chapter, “Keep your body biologically fed with adequate energy and carbohydrates.
 Otherwise you can trigger a primal drive to overeat.
 Once you reach the moment of excessive hunger, all intentions of moderate, conscious eating are fleeting and irrelevant.
 Learning to honor this first biological signal sets the stage for rebuilding trust with yourself and food.”

 Teaching clients how to recognize, honor and appreciate their hunger is my favorite thing.